How To Install Node.js on Fedora 37

 Install Node.js on Fedora 37

 In this tutorial, we will show you how to install Node.js on Fedora 37.
-For those of you who didn’t know, Node.js is a powerful and flexible runtime environment for building scalable, efficient, and high-performance network applications.
-With its event-driven, non-blocking I/O model and a large community of developers, Node.js has become a popular choice for building web applications, real-time applications, and API servers.
+For those of you who didn’t know, Node.js is an open-source, cross-platform JavaScript runtime environment that allows developers to run JavaScript code outside of a web browser.
+It is built on Chrome’s V8 JavaScript engine and provides an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js has become increasingly popular for building scalable network applications, especially on the server side.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of Node.js 18 on a Fedora 37.